Coinage of India: Razia Sultana

 Razia Sultana was one of the few queens regnant in the history of India, and thus one of the few women to issue coins.

 Alauddin Khalji

 Alauddin Khalji minted coins with the legend struck as Sikander Sani.
 Sikander is Old Persian for 'victor', a title popularized by Alexander.
 While sani is Arabic for to 'second'.
-The coin legend (Sikander-e -Sani) translates to 'Second Alexnder' in recognition of his military success.
+The coin legend (Sikander-e -Sani) translates to 'Second Alexander' in recognition of his military success.
 His coins omitted the mention of the Khalifa, replacing it with the self-laudatory title Sikander-us-sani Yamin-ul-Khilafat.

 Token currency of Muhammad bin Tughluq

 The Sultan of Delhi, Muhammad bin Tughluq, issued token currency; that is coins of brass and copper were minted whose value was equal to that of gold and silver coins.
 Historian Ziauddin Barani felt that this step was taken by Tughluq as he wanted to annex all the inhabited areas of the world for which a treasury was required to pay the army.
 Barani had also written that the sultan's treasury had been exhausted by his action of giving rewards and gifts in gold.
 This experiment failed, because, as said by Barani, "the house of every Hindu became a mint".
 During his time, most of the Hindu citizens were goldsmiths and hence they knew how to make coins.
 In the rural areas, officials like the muqaddams paid the revenue in brass and copper coins and also used the same coins to purchase arms and horses.
 As a result, the value of coins decreased and, as said by Satish Chandra, the coins became "as worthless as stones".